What's it like to be dead in a box?

 , heavily inspired by Waiting for Godot

 .
-The excellent 1990 film version (also directed by Stoppard) is best known.
+The 1990 film version (also directed by Stoppard) is the best known adaptation.
 It stars Gary Oldman

 as Rosencrantz, Tim Roth